 The 9 Best Prosumer Coffee Grinders in 2022

-When it comes to making great coffee at home, choosing a grinder is nearly as crucial as selecting a prosumer espresso maker.
+When it comes to making great coffee at home, choosing a grinder is nearly as crucial as selecting an espresso machine.
 This is not where you want to scrimp and save money.
 You want a grinder that can deliver fluffy, uniform, and clump-free ground coffee, and here are 9 that fit the bill.

 The Atom uses a digital timer for dosing and includes a hands-free portafilter holder.
 I particularly like the little LED light illuminating the portafilter as your grind — great for early mornings.
 Speaking of, the Atom is another super quiet grinder thanks to Eureka’s anti-vibration technology, which reduces grinding noise by about 20 dB.

 This grinder features Eureka’s proprietary Anti-Clumping and Electrostaticity (ACE) system, which guarantees consistent fluffy grinds and a clean workspace.
 It’s an espresso-focused grinder, but the adjustment knob is one of the easiest to use, making it a painless switch to filter.